 TRAVELING SHOWER.
+Mrs. A. B. Denny of Cota avenue

-Mrs. A. B. Denny of Cota avenue was delightfully surprised on Wed was delighted by message afternoon, when a number of friends, invited by Mrs. D. W. Rebadow and Mrs. Pauline Harris, gave her a Traveling Shower.
+was delightfully surprised on Wedwas delightfully surprised of wed-nesday afternoon, when a number of friends, invited by Mrs. D. W. Rebadow and Mrs. Pauline Harris, gave her a Traveling Shower.
 Refreshments were served in the din-ing room, which was beautifully decorated with California poppies.
 Two contests were features of the afternoon's entertainment.
-The first prizes in the California Rose guessprizes in the California Rose guessing contest was won by Mrs. Rhoades.
-In the second, guessing the names of household articles, the outcome was a tie, and Mrs. Nash and Mrs. Richards were each given a tirst prize.
-The prizes, orange parciis, will be valued as souvenirs of a very pleasant aftsouvenirs of a very preasant afternoon.
-Russell Harris gave two-recitations, etter which Mrs. Den-ny was showered with gifts from a large umbodia.
-Mrs. Denny and children will leave, when school is over, for a three months' visit with her parents in Spokane, Washington.
-Since Lirs, Denny has not bean back to her childhood home for 16 back to her enticipates a great deal of pleasure from her trip.
-The ladies persent were Mesdames J. H. Sprout fre C. Elmquist of Lo-TORRANCE LODGE Friday, May 5, Stated Meeting Friday, May 12, Second Meeting Friday, May 26, Third Meeting
+The first prizes in the California Rose guess-ing contest was won by Mrs Rhoades.
+In the second, guessing the names of household articles, the outcome was a tie, and Mrs. Nash and Mrs. Richards were each given a first prize.
+The prizes orange panelis, will be valued as souvenirs of a very pleasant after the prize of t souvenirs of a very pleasant afternoon.
+Russell Harris gave twi, recitations, after which Mrs. Denny was showered with gifts from a large umbuella.
+Mrs. Denny and children will leave, when school is bover, for a three months' visit with her parents in Spokane, Washington.
+Since Lirg.
+Denny has not been ton.
+Since Lirg.
+Denny has not been ton.
+Since Lirg.
+Denny has not been ton. back to her childhood home for 16 years, she inticipates a great deal of pleasure from her trip.
+The ladies pervsent were Mesdames J. H. Sprout and C. Elmquist of Lo-H. Sprout fire C. Elimquist of Lo-m.ta, E. A. Rhoads of Huntington Park, D. W. Russell, W. C. Van Hagen, J. H. Fess, E. H. Nash, L. F. Bennett, Ray Richards, D. W. Rebadow, A. Shriner, F. L. Parks, A. B. Denny, William Harris and Mrs. Marsh.
+Mrs. Hazel Burton of Bakersfield and Mrs. William Earnshaw of Los Angeles, sent